sylefeb/Silixel/README.md

 By analyzing the `reversing-gpurtl` source code and scripts (which are in Python and Rust), I got a good understanding of how the gate level simulation was achieved.
 And I was surprised to discover that it is *simple*!

 But first, what is a *gate* in our context?
 The simplest (and only!) logical element in the network will be a *LUT4*.
 A LUT (Lookup Up Table) is a basic building block of an FPGA.
-In my understanding, a simplified LUT4 schematic would look like that:
+A simplified LUT4 schematic would look like that:
 <center><img src="lut4.png" width="200px"/></center>

 The LUT4 has 4 single bit inputs (`a`,`b`,`c`,`d`) and two single bit outputs: `D` and `Q`.
 Output `D` is 'immediately' updated (as fast as the circuit can do it) when `a`,`b`,`c` or `d` change. `Q` is updated with the value of `D` whenever the clock ticks (positive edge on `clk`).
 Given `a`,`b`,`c`,`d` the value taken by `D` depends on the LUT configuration, which is a 16 entry truth table (configured by Yosys).
 It gives the value of bit `D` (0 or 1) based on the values of `a`, `b`, `c` and `d`: four bits that can be either 0 or 1, and thus $2^4=16$ possibilities.
 This configuration implies that the LUT4 has a small internal memory (16 bits), which is indeed what gets configured by Yosys in the FPGA cells.